XDalexdi/Vertex/01-discovery/interview-logs/interview-009.md

 Does the interviewee match our ICP? ✅ Yes

 Screener Questions & Responses

 Q1: Are you currently a university student in Georgia/Europe?
-A: Yes, I’m studying at Caucasus University.
+A: Yes, I’m a student at Caucasus University.

 Q2: Are you aged 19–22 and studying CS/Engineering/Business?
-A: Yes, I’m 21, majoring in Business Information Systems.
+A: Yes, 21 years old, majoring in Business Information Systems.

 Q3: Do you use multiple tools to manage academic deadlines?
-A: Absolutely, I use LMS, Trello, and Google Calendar.
+A: Yes, I use LMS, Trello, and Google Calendar regularly.

 ICP Match Assessment

-The interviewee fits the ICP perfectly: a 21-year-old Business Information Systems student managing multiple academic tools simultaneously.
-Their workflow complexity and tool juggling make them a strong fit for understanding fragmentation-related stress.
+The interviewee fits our ICP perfectly: a 21-year-old Business Information Systems student juggling multiple academic tools daily.
+Their reliance on several unconnected systems makes them ideal for exploring tool fragmentation and cognitive load.

 Interviewee Background

 Relevant Demographics
 Year: Third year
 Major: Business Information Systems
 Living situation: Off-campus apartment
 Work status: Part-time internship (10 hours/week)
 Other relevant info: Member of student business club

 Context & Situation

-Course load: 5 courses including Database Systems and Business Analytics Group projects: 3 active team projects this semester
+Course load: 5 courses including Database Systems and Business Analytics Group projects: 3 concurrent team projects this semester
-Extracurriculars: Business club and part-time internship Relationship to problem: Regularly experiences stress from managing multiple platforms and overlapping deadlines Current solutions used: Trello for tracking, Google Calendar for reminders, LMS for official dates, and Telegram for group chat coordination
+Extracurriculars: Business club and part-time internship Relationship to Problem: Feels overwhelmed by fragmented tools and unclear information sources Current solutions they use: Trello for project management, Google Calendar for schedules, LMS for deadlines, Telegram for team updates
-Pain level: High — “It’s like a constant background noise of stress.”
+Pain level: High – reports feeling “constantly tense” and “mentally tired” from managing so many systems

 Key Quotes (Verbatim)

-Quote 1 – Tool overload
+Quote 1: Tool overload

-“Between LMS, Trello, and Calendar, I feel like I’m just managing the tools instead of my studies.”
+What they said (verbatim): “Between LMS, Trello, and Calendar, I feel like I’m managing my tools more than my classes.”
-Context: Describing her daily preparation routine.
+Context: When describing how she organizes her daily schedule.
-Why it matters: Captures the emotional and cognitive fatigue caused by system fragmentation.
+Why it matters: Shows the mental burden and inefficiency caused by scattered systems.

-Quote 2 – Missed updates
+Quote 2: Missed critical updates

-“I didn’t realize my marketing project deadline was moved up because the update was buried in LMS messages.”
+What they said (verbatim): “I didn’t know our project deadline was moved up — the update was buried in LMS announcements.”
-Context: Sharing an incident that led to a penalty.
+Context: Recalling a past incident that led to a late submission.
-Why it matters: Demonstrates the real academic consequences of missed information due to scattered communication.
+Why it matters: Illustrates the academic consequences of fragmented and noisy communication channels.

-Quote 3 – Manual syncing
+Quote 3: Manual sync frustration

-“Every Sunday evening, I recheck all tools just to make sure I’m not missing anything.
-It takes forever.”
-Context: Responding to a question about weekly organization habits.
+What they said (verbatim): “Every Sunday night I sit down and recheck every tool.
+It’s exhausting but necessary.”
+Context: Describing her weekly planning habit.
-Why it matters: Emphasizes the heavy manual workload and time cost students bear to maintain control.
+Why it matters: Highlights the unsustainable effort students invest to stay organized.

 Problem Deep Dive

 The Story: What Happened
-Natia recounted a week before midterms when she had overlapping project and quiz deadlines.
-She had logged all LMS due dates into Trello earlier in the semester.
-However, her professor posted a schedule change in an LMS announcement two days before the new deadline.
-She didn’t see it until the following morning — after the submission time had already passed.
-“I was shocked,” she said.
-“I thought I had two more days.
-It wasn’t even in the email.”

-She emailed her professor, but the grade was marked late.
-The incident made her distrust her current system.
-Since then, she double-checks every date manually and updates her boards each week, which she admitted is “mentally exhausting.”
+Natia shared how she once missed a marketing project deadline after assuming the original LMS date was still valid.
+The professor had changed it two days earlier through an LMS announcement that she didn’t notice.
+When she logged in the next morning, the assignment was already marked late.
+“I almost cried,” she said.
+“It wasn’t laziness — it was just buried.”

+Since that event, she’s become hyper-vigilant about updates.
+Every Sunday, she checks LMS, Trello, and Google Calendar manually to verify every due date.
+She admits the process is “draining” but “the only way to avoid another disaster.”

 Five Whys / Root Cause Exploration

-Surface problem: Missed deadline because of outdated personal tracking data.
+Surface problem: Missed deadline due to untracked LMS update.

-Why #1: Why was her tracking data outdated?
+Why #1: Why was the update missed?
-“Because the deadline change was only in LMS announcements.”
+“Because it was only posted in LMS announcements.”

-Why #2: Why didn’t she see the announcement?
+Why #2: Why didn’t she check LMS announcements?
-“I only check LMS once or twice a week — there’s too much clutter.”
+“They’re cluttered — professors post too much random stuff there.”

-Why #3: Why is LMS cluttered?
+Why #3: Why is it hard to filter important updates?
-“Every professor posts random things — discussions, extra readings, reminders — it’s chaos.”
+“There’s no distinction between major updates and small comments.”

-Why #4: Why doesn’t she check daily?
+Why #4: Why not check more often?
-“I rely on my calendar and Trello.
-LMS just feels unreliable and messy.”
+“It’s overwhelming and I rely on my calendar for quick reference.”

-Why #5: Why can’t she consolidate information automatically?
+Why #5: Why can’t she centralize updates automatically?
-“Nothing connects properly.
-I have to copy-paste everything myself.”
+“Nothing syncs — everything has to be copied by hand.”

-Root Cause Assessment:
+Root cause assessment:
-Information fragmentation and poor LMS communication design create constant gaps in awareness.
-Students compensate with manual tracking, which increases workload and anxiety.
+Information fragmentation and noisy communication channels cause students to miss updates and deadlines, creating high mental overhead and distrust in existing tools.

 Emotional Impact

-Feelings described: Overwhelmed, anxious, and tired.
-Words used: “Draining,” “exhausting,” “messy,” “never-ending.”
-Physical/behavioral indicators: Rubbed her forehead repeatedly during the interview, sighed often.
+How did they describe feeling?
+Overwhelmed and anxious about missing details.
+What words did they use?
+“Draining,” “messy,” “exhausting,” “I can’t relax.”
+Physical/behavioural indicators: Frequent sighing and rubbing her temples when recalling incidents.
-Impact on life: Sleep disruption before deadlines, decreased focus, and less motivation for extracurricular work.
+Impact on her life: Reduced sleep, decreased productivity, and loss of confidence in digital systems.

 Frequency & Pattern

-How often: Minor confusion weekly, major deadline mix-ups 1–2 times per semester.
+How often does this occur?
+Minor confusion weekly; serious issues 1–2 times per semester.
-Pattern: Always occurs when announcements are posted late or inconsistently.
+Is there a pattern?
+Always triggered by deadline changes or inconsistent professor updates.
-Change over time: Increasing frequency as workload and group projects expand.
+Has the frequency changed over time?
+Increased as project workload and group coordination grew.
-Other instances: Missed quiz because professor used Google Docs instead of LMS to post the link.
+Other instances mentioned: Missed a quiz link shared only in Telegram group, not on LMS.

 Current Solutions & Workarounds

+What they currently do
-Primary solution/workaround: Weekly manual review and sync of all tools on Sunday nights.
+Primary solution/workaround: Weekly manual sync session across all tools every Sunday night.
-How discovered: After missing two deadlines in a single month.
+How they discovered it: After losing marks for missing two deadlines in a single month.
-Duration: 8 months.

-What works:

-Keeps deadlines consolidated for short-term planning

-Reduces complete misses
+How long they have used it: Since early 2025.

-What doesn’t work:
+What works

-Time-consuming (2+ hours weekly)

-Does not prevent surprise updates midweek

-Still heavily dependent on discipline and memory
+Ensures all upcoming tasks are visible in one place

+Reduces risk of total oversight

+What does not work

+Takes 2+ hours each week

+Still fails to catch mid-week updates

+Increases stress rather than reducing it

 Tools & Resources Used

-Tools/Apps/Systems:
+Tools/apps/systems:

-LMS (primary source of official info)
+LMS (main source of deadlines and grades)

-Trello (task breakdown and group work)
+Trello (project and team task tracking)

-Google Calendar (time-based scheduling)
+Google Calendar (class times and reminders)

-Telegram (communication and reminders)
+Telegram (group chats and deadline alerts)

 Other resources:

-Notes from classmates
+Classmate reminders

 Screenshot backups of announcements

-Alternatives Tried
+Alternatives They Have Tried

-Tried: Todoist, ClickUp, and paper planners.
+Tried: ClickUp, Todoist, and physical planners.
-Why abandoned: Couldn’t sync with LMS or required too much setup time.
+Why abandoned: None could sync automatically with LMS or handle frequent changes easily.
-Why current approach is “least bad”: Allows flexibility with familiar tools even though it demands constant manual upkeep.
+Why current approach is “least bad”: Combines flexibility and familiarity even though it demands constant manual maintenance.

 Key Insights & Learnings

 Surprising Findings

-Students normalize high-effort organization habits to maintain control.

-Lack of integration between tools multiplies stress instead of reducing it.
+Students invest several hours weekly just maintaining awareness.

+Manual syncing has become normalized as part of student life.

 Contradictions or Tensions

-She wants automation but fears missing details if it fails.
+Desires automation but doesn’t fully trust it.

-Professors’ inconsistent posting habits worsen tool chaos.
+Professors’ inconsistent posting habits make systems unreliable.

 Patterns Emerging

-Tool overload causes constant background anxiety.

-Manual syncing is the only reliable safety net — at a major time cost.
+Fragmented tools are a universal source of cognitive load.

+Students compensate through time-consuming, error-prone workarounds.

 Questions Raised

-What features would make students trust automated synchronization?
+What would build student trust in automated synchronization?

-Could notifications be standardized across LMS and calendars?

-How can systems reduce redundant effort while maintaining student control?
+Could a unified dashboard reduce both anxiety and time waste?

+How might better notification design prevent missed updates?

 Confidence Level

 ☑ Confident

-Why: Interviewee provided detailed, emotionally grounded examples consistent with prior interview data.
-The story reinforces tool fragmentation as a significant, ongoing academic burden.
+Why?
+Clear, detailed examples consistent with previous interviews, confirming that fragmentation and update anxiety are widespread and emotionally draining issues.

 Next Steps & Follow-Up

+Referrals Provided
-Referrals Provided: Shared contact info for a friend managing similar challenges with Trello and Notion.
+Provided contact for a friend who also struggles with cross-tool coordination.

-Future Contact:
+Future Contact
 ☑ Participate in future testing
 ☑ Be contacted for follow-up questions
-☑ Review a prototype
+☐ Review a prototype
 ☐ Join a beta test

 Best way to reach them: Telegram DM

 Interviewer Notes

-What went well: The interviewee was reflective and articulate, providing both emotional and technical insights.
+What went well?
+The interviewee was articulate and gave practical, relatable examples.
+Emotional honesty added credibility to findings.
-What could be improved: Should probe deeper into how professors’ communication behaviors influence tool stress.
+What could be improved?
+Could have probed more into professor behavior and institutional communication gaps.

 Follow-up actions:

-Interview referred peer to compare workflows.
+Interview the referred contact.

-Explore automated sync prototype concepts.
+Explore potential automated sync prototype ideas.

 Post-Interview Reflection

 Date logged: 2025-10-22
-Time to document: 40 minutes
+Time to document: 45 minutes

-One-sentence summary: Students face severe cognitive and emotional strain from managing fragmented academic tools, leading to high-effort manual systems and growing distrust in digital automation.
+One-sentence summary: Tool fragmentation and inconsistent communication lead to significant time loss, stress, and dependency on manual maintenance systems, reinforcing student distrust in digital automation.